Spring Time Hummus

 What makes this “hummus” different from traditional chickpea hummus?

-The article calls it a “hummus-like spread” — there are no chickpeas and no tahini.
-Instead, equal parts thawed edamame (1 cup / 240 ml) and thawed sweet peas (1 cup / 240 ml) are blended with garlic, olive oil, cilantro, salt, and pepper.
+I call it a “hummus-like spread” — there are no chickpeas and no tahini.
+Instead, I blend equal parts thawed edamame (1 cup / 240 ml) and thawed sweet peas (1 cup / 240 ml) with garlic, olive oil, cilantro, salt, and pepper.
 The result is a protein-rich, fresh-tasting green dip rather than the traditional earthy beige hummus.

 How do I adjust the consistency if it turns out too thick?

-The instructions say to add water a tablespoon at a time after blending until you reach the consistency you want.
-No additional oil or lemon juice is called for — just water to thin.
+Add water a tablespoon at a time after blending until you reach the consistency you want.
+No additional oil or lemon juice is needed — just water to thin.

 Add a comment Add a comment